thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 **misc**
 * if error encountered when pulling data, erase file OR check file size
 * show settings panel after clicking start, instead of a swipe menu
+    * add a Button instead of checkbox to manage alarm / gentle alarm / smart alarm / both
         * recommend best wake up time when setting up alarm
-* make sure smart alarm works with the new local maximum method
 * add a power nap mode that wakes you as soon as there has been no movement for 5 minutes

 * log heart rate data every X minutes?